PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17. I hate bins.
-Display all the lines that do not contain the pattern bin.
+18. Letters only please.
+Display all the lines of the file starting with a letter.